ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ### The Edge

 Edge servers are distributed to multiple locations around the world.
 Unlike CDNs, which store static content, Edge servers can run small snippets of code.
+Edge computing supports not only transmitting cached data but other types of computing like live streaming and gaming.

 ## The pages folder